 After submitting the FAFSA, your student will need to check WINGS Express to ensure all financial aid requirements are completed and all requested financial aid is accepted prior to the fee payment deadline each semester.

 Check out our cost estimator for a better idea of the estimated expenses that your student could incur at Wright State University.
 With our Wright Guarantee Tuition Plan, your student’s tuition, housing, and dining costs will be locked in for four years.

 We offer a variety of payment options that can help you and your student plan for college expenses.

-- College Savings Plans: Does your student have a college savings plan, like College Advantage or other 529 plan?
-We accept payment from those savings plans.
+- College Savings Plans: We accept payment from college savings plans like College Advantage or other 529 plans.
 Your student can work with the provider of their plan to make payment arrangements 30 days prior to the payment deadline.